Catalog Description

 Other (Term projects, research papers, portfolios, etc.)

 Summative Assessments: 1.
-Students will prepare a Who Am I Speech that uses personal reflection and application of intra/interpersonal, and group communication concepts.
-2. Students conduct a group audit to diagnose team problems and recommend solutions.
-3. Students prepare a microlearning training presentation to teach the audience about a communication concept.
+Students will prepare an informative Who Am I Speech that uses personal reflection and application of intra/interpersonal, and group communication concepts.
+2. Students conduct a group audit to diagnose team problems, then orally recommend solutions in a presentation given to another team.
+3. Students prepare a microlearning training presentation to teach (demonstration speech) the audience about a communication concept.
 This speech is delivered in front of a live audience.
 4. Students will research, prepare, and deliver a persuasive presentation advocating for a workplace intervention or change.

 Required Materials